Sunday, October 21, 2018

 When the Iroquois of Onondaga returned home, they had 700 Illinois captives with them; over 600 of these were burned at the stake, and their roasted flesh was eaten.

 In the spring of 1681, La Salle learned that the Miami intended to cooperate with the Iroquois in a continuation of the war against The Illinois, but when he made a personal appearance in the Miami villages, the Iroquois quickly left, and the Miami agreed to make peace with The Illinois.
-Now the French were convinced that the Iroquois had attacked The Illinois, the Ottawa, and the Huron to disrupt trade, but the Iroquois may have had other reasons for their raids; in any case, their organization was geared for war.
-And in 1682, the Iroquois wished to continue the war against The Illinois, although most of them were still living west of the Mississippi.
+Now, the French were convinced that the Iroquois had attacked The Illinois, the Ottawa, and the Huron to disrupt trade, but the Iroquois may have had other reasons for their raids; in any case, their organization was geared for war.
+And in 1682, the Iroquois wished to continue the war against The Illinois, although most still lived west of the Mississippi.

 A Tamaroa Warrior.